‘Slender Man’ stabber recaptured. A timeline of the original case, her disappearance and return to custody

 Prosecutors attempted to block her release, alleging she has been quietly reading gory novels and communicating with a man who collects memorabilia from murderers.

-However, a Waukesha County Circuit judge later ordered her release after state and county health officials completed a community supervision and housing plan.
+However, a Waukesha County Circuit judge later ordered her to be conditionally released to a group home after state and county health officials completed a community supervision and housing plan.

 Sunday, November 23